JakubOliver/factory-creator/docs/source/user_docs/dev_docs.md

 pytest -x --lf
 ```

-It is used `xfail` for a known bug or functionality that is specified by a test
+`xfail` is used for a known bug or functionality that is specified by a test
 but has not been implemented yet.

 ### Test coverage